project-chip/connectedhomeip/silabs_examples/unify-matter-bridge/readme_user.md

 ## Commissioning the bridge to a network

-For the bridge to be included into the Matter network, it needs to be commissioned.
+To include the bridge in the Matter network, it must first be commissioned.
 The first time the bridge starts it will automatically go into commissioning mode, after 10 minutes the bridge will exit commissioning mode again.
-If the bridge has not been commissioned within this window, the application must be restarted to open the commissioning window again or you can write `commission` in the CLI when running the bridge.
+If the bridge has not been commissioned within this window, the application must be restarted to open the commissioning window again or the window can be opened by writing `commission` in the CLI when running the bridge.
+The commission command may also be used for multi-fabric commissioning.

-The Unify Matter Bridge uses the "On Network" commissioning method - for now there is no Bluetooth commissioning support.
+The Unify Matter Bridge uses the "On Network" commissioning method - for now, there is no Bluetooth commissioning support.

-The commisioning procedure requires a pairing code to be used.
+The commissioning procedure requires a pairing code to be used.
 This pairing code is written to the console when running the Matter Bridge.
 Look for something similar to the following example with a pairing code of '`MT:-24J029Q00KA0648G00`':
 This code can be used when commissioning with the CLI commissioning tool `chip-tool`.